-Facilitators are subject matter experts co-teach classes and/or provide inputs during curriculum development.
+Facilitators are subject matter experts who co-teach classes and/or provide inputs during curriculum development.
 They will usually be available on the day of classes to answer questions before and after teaching classes.

-Advisors are subject matter experts in a specific market, industry or technology who are available on call for meeting across all the teams.
+Advisors are subject matter experts in a specific market, industry, or technology who are available on call for meeting across all the teams.
 A project team requiring to speak with an advisor will be able to schedule a meeting at specific times during the week, usually for a half-hour consultation.
 During the consultation, the advisor will seek to guide the project by providing necessary insights to formulate an opinion about the market, product, or technology being developed.

 Mentors are experienced professionals who have chosen to adopt a team usually based on their interest in the project area or extensive prior experience.
 They are going to serve as the team guide from beginning to the end of their project – from problem exploration to user interviews to solution ideation and to product development.
-Mentors are to serve as team sounding board and guardians.
-They also serve as monitor evaluator for the team, providing valuable feedback to keep the team disciplined and focused on their stated objectives.
+Mentors are to serve as team sounding boards and guardians.
+They also serve as monitor evaluators for the team, providing valuable feedback to keep the team disciplined and focused on their stated objectives.

 Speakers are industry leaders and senior executives who will serve as guest speakers during fireside chats offering their wealth of experience and sharing lessons from their personal success, offering inspiration and asking questions both from the moderator and students.